 Written by: Greg Ellifritz

-Imagine the scenario of two armed home invaders breaking into your house around 10pm.
+Imagine the scenario where two armed home invaders break into your house around 10 pm.
 They catch you by surprise.
 One of the criminals points a pistol at your face while the other orders you to remove you shoes.
 The second home invader then binds your hands behind your back with your own shoelaces and the two criminals ransack your house.
-Just such a scenario happened last week in Los Angeles.
+Just such a scenario happened in Los Angeles.

 Would you know how to escape any type of restraints that a criminal might use against you?

 Although this homeowner was not harmed after he was tied up, many other victims have been.
 Being restrained limits all future options.
 You should absolutely fight as hard as possible to avoid being bound.
-Nothing good can happen once your hands are tied behind your back!
+Nothing good can happen once your hands are tied behind your back.
 Being tied up is one of those “automatic fight triggers,” an event that you should violently resist as soon as you are aware it might happen.
 Your chances of emerging unharmed after you are bound are very small.
-The easiest restraints to escape are those that never get applied!
+The easiest restraints to escape are those that never get applied.

 With that said, sometimes you might be overwhelmed and thrown into a position where resistance will only get you killed.
 Once you realize an initial escape isn’t likely, stop fighting.
 Don’t anger, challenge, or insult your captors.
 Direct eye contact may be viewed as a challenge as well.
 Don’t stare at your captors or look them in the eye.
 Keep eyes averted or downcast.
 Go along with the program until you have a better opportunity to escape.
 You aren’t complying, you are just buying time to wait for a better opportunity to make your move.